Analysis | What will happen if there are millions of votes to be counted on Election Night? They’ll count the votes.

-The good news is that The Post can affirmatively answer Trump’s question.
+The good news is that The Washington Post can affirmatively answer Trump’s question.

 They will count the votes.

 Trump is probably not asking this question out of some sense of bafflement about how elections work.
-Instead, he likely recognizes that he will probably hold a lead in votes cast on Election Day in most states, leads that will narrow or vanish as absentee and mail ballots are counted.
-On Friday, a poll conducted by Marist University for NPR and PBS NewsHour determined that about half of Democrats plan to vote by mail or absentee, compared to a quarter of Republicans.
+Instead, he probably recognizes that he will likely hold a lead in votes cast on Election Day in most states, leads that will narrow or vanish as absentee and mail ballots are counted.
+On Friday, a poll conducted by Marist College for NPR and PBS NewsHour determined that about half of Democrats plan to vote by mail or absentee, compared to a quarter of Republicans.
 Meaning that those to-be-counted “millions of votes” — probably not an exaggeration in California — will likely be heavily against the incumbent president.

 Earlier this month, we made an interactive showing how the number of absentee ballots and the rate of counting them would affect perceptions of the presidential race over time.
 Play with the sliders and see how the race shifts over time.